achasveachas/dansdeals/README.md

 You can also type "List" to display the list of deals again, "Next" to see the next 5 deals, and "Previous" to go back to the last 5 deals.
 When you are done type "Exit" to leave the program.

+You can watch a video walkthrough here: http://d.pr/v/XeKL

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.